 Better Fuel Efficiency

 If fuel efficiency is of paramount importance, and it frequently is in winter, a remote inverted canister stove will burn more efficiently if it’s surrounded by a windscreen, something you can’t do with most upright canister stoves, less they overheat and explode.
 The one exception to that is a completely enclosed burned head, like the radiant burners used on the MSR Reactor and the MSR Windburner stoves.
 However, both of those stoves have the same temperature limitation of regular upright canister stoves (like a Jetboil Flash or MSR Pocket Rocket 2) because they can only burn canister fuel in its gaseous form.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.